San Diego Annulment Attorneys

 - One spouse forced the other to get married.

 The person who is asking for the annulment must provide proof that one or more of the above reasons existed at the time of the marriage.
-If you do not meet any of these conditions then you will still be able to end the marriage, but you will have to do so through either a contested divorce or an uncontested divorce.
+If you do not meet any of these conditions then you will still be able to end the marriage, but you will have to do so through either a contested or uncontested divorce.